Liberty High School (Illinois)

 Liberty High School is a public high school in Liberty, Illinois.
 It is a part of the Liberty Community Unit School District 2.
-The district, of which this is the sole comprehensive high school, includes the municipality of Liberty, the census-designated places of Beverly and Kingston, and a piece of the Adams CDP.
+The district, of which this is the sole high school, includes the municipality of Liberty, the census-designated places of Beverly and Kingston, and a piece of the Adams CDP.

 In 2005, Liberty High School had an average class size of 19 and a student:teacher ratio of 15.3.